MICS

 The smart contract stores a claim request only if an amount of cryptocurrency equal with the claim cost is paid to the smart contract.
 This cryptocurrency can be distributed in one of the following ways:

-• Deposited in the vault (default behavior).
-The cryptocurrency is deposited in the vault and is transferred with the rest of the cryptocurrency.
+• Deposited in the vault (default behavior): The cryptocurrency is deposited in the vault and is spent with the rest of the cryptocurrency.
 The entity whose claim request is executed, be it the owner or the thief, will also get the claim cost paid by other entity.
 The other entity will always lose money.

-• Dropped to all the vaults (from the blockchain).
-The claim cost which is dropped to a vault is proportional with the amount of cryptocurrency stored by the vault, only the amount of the claim cost token.
+• Dropped to all the vaults (from the blockchain): The claim cost which is dropped to a vault is proportional with the amount of cryptocurrency stored by the vault (only stored in the base token).

 Vault Cascades